BCODMO/blog.bco-dmo.org/_drafts/{yyyy}-{mm}-{dd}-{title-goes-here}.md

 layout: post
 type: BlogPosting
 published: false
-# Valid options: `true` or `false`. `false` takes a post down
 title: "Announcing BCO-DMO's New Online Submission Tool"
 subtitle: "Launching June 2022"
 description: "An introduction to and brief overview of BCO-DMO's Online Data Submission Tool"
 date: {yyyy}-{mm}-{dd}
-# The date of your post (same as what is in the title)
 lastModified: {yyyy}-{mm}-{dd}
-# The date the post was last modified.
-Always update this if you've edited a post after publishing
 author: [shannon,danie,adam,amber,bcodmo]
-# Pick the author(s).
-This value is the key to the author profile at _data/authors.yml.
-# Be sure to add any new authors to authors.yml
 category: news
 tags:
   - data submission
   - data management
   - BCO-DMO
   - project registration
-# To view a list of tags
 images:
   - id: bcodmo_logo
     primary: true